 Today’s post if the first of several posts about my California adventures.
 Venice Beach definitely stole my heart.
-It was a complete contrast to other places I stayed in LA and I was drawn to the colours, unique buildings and non-stop vibrancy.
+It was a complete contrast to other places I stayed in LA, and I was drawn to the colours, unique buildings and non-stop vibrancy.
 While in Venice Beach I stayed at The Kinney, which turned out to be a really great choice.

-The Sights to See
+Venice Beach Sights to See

 The skateboard park in Venice is right on the beach, surrounded by palm trees (which I heart so much) and it is huge!
 It was packed every time that I went by…day and night.